World leaders in the field of shock & vibration with over 60 years of industry experience.

 The use of energy dissipating devices to reduce building response from dynamic inputs has become an accepted design approach for high rise buildings.
 New approaches are continually being developed by designers as evidenced by the varied applications of viscous dampers, tuned mass dampers, and visco-elastic dampers.
 These damping solutions can be added to new buildings or used as seismic retrofits to existing buildings.
-Each of these systems has its own idiosyncrasy and the optimal solution must be evaluated for the particular project under consideration.
+Each of these building damper systems has its own idiosyncrasy and the optimal solution must be evaluated for the particular project under consideration.
 Read more about each solution below.

 A damped outrigger system uses metal bellows dampers and is highly efficient in reducing dynamic movements from hazardous winds.
 This building damper system is based on the concept of total gross movement of the structure, applying vertical tension/compression forces into perimeter columns.

 Tuned mass damper (TMD) systems have been incorporated into many structures and dynamic systems throughout the world.
 Taylor Devices manufactures viscous damping devices (VDDs) to accompany these large systems to effectively remove the energy from the system as it moves with the structure.